HugoMatilla/hugomatilla.com/src/content/web/cv.md

 <br/>

 I joined a team of 20 Android developers, where I carried out development tasks, mentoring, and improvement proposals.
-I also had the opportunity to learn about different technologies and ways of working.
+Be part of such a big Android team allows me to improve my communication, influence and administrator skills.

 <br/>